There's no place like Frome: why you need to visit this Somerset market town

-Here's how to make the most of 48 hours in this lovely West Country town.
+Here's how to make the most of a weekend in Frome.

 Check in at: either the Archangel or Bistro Lotte.
 The former is a charming bed and breakfast set in a 14th-century coaching inn with 10 rooms in the town centre (note it's currently open Wednesday to Sunday; check the website for reopening updates).
 The latter is a French-style bistro with six pretty rooms at the top of Catherine Hill.
-Alternatively, try The George or The Cornerhouse.
-If you're planning on visiting when the Frome Independent is on, you should book as far in advance as possible.

-If you fancy strolling further, head over the bridge and turn right onto Willow Vale.
+If you fancy a walk, head over the bridge and turn right onto Willow Vale.
 Keep going with the river on your right, and you’ll pass under a railway bridge.
 From here, head right into the fields and loop around, or turn left up the steps to Millennium Gardens.
 If you want to explore the town centre, follow your nose and see if you can find Cheap Street, King Street, Paul Street and Catherine Hill – you won’t get lost.

 Stop for dinner at: the Archangel.
 The hotel's restaurant serves modern British classics, using local ingredients such as Somerset rarebit and smoked Wiltshire ham together with a good selection of tasty cocktails.
 Bistro Lotte serves classic French dishes like baked camembert, steak frites and beef bourguignon in a beautifully refurbished space.

 For a drink head to: The Three Swans.
 Just around the corner from the Archangel on King Street, it's one of the oldest pubs in Frome.
 Small but cosy (there’s a stove in each room), the Three Swans has a great selection of board games too.

 For coffee and breakfast try: The River House.
-Located on the bridge in the town centre, The River House offers a great selection of breakfast dishes, including French toast and granola bowl.
+Located on the bridge in the town centre, The River House offers a great selection of breakfast dishes, including French toast and granola bowls.
 You can also head to the Rye Bakery.
 Housed in an old church, it's a short walk from the centre but well worth it.